thomd/rehype-block/README.md

 ### Options

-The follwoing options are available:
+The following options are available:

 -  `blockSymbol` (`string`, optional) — symbol to be used to define a block.
 Default is `:::`.